21 Customizing Origin

 Origin ships with over 100 built-in graph templates that are used to create Origin’s many science and engineering graph types.
 Using one of these as a starting point, you can create your own graph, adding more layers, setting scale or dimensional relationships between layers, modifying data plot properties, etc., and then save your customizations as a user-defined graph template (.OTP) file by clicking File: Save Template as....

 As with built-in workbook and matrix templates, you cannot overwrite built-in (system) graph templates.
-If you customize a built-in graph template then choose File: Save Template As, the file will be saved, by default, to your User Files Folder (UFF).
-This UFF copy then takes the place of the built-in template and it is this customized template that will be used when clicking the corresponding menu command or toolbar button (e.g. Scatter plot).
-To reconnect a built-in template with these menu commands or toolbar buttons, delete (or remove) the customized template from your UFF.
+If you customize a built-in graph template then choose File: Save Template As and save the file with the default name, the file is saved to your User Files Folder (UFF).
+This UFF copy then becomes the default template associated with a given Plot menu command or graph toolbar button (e.g. Plot: Scatter or the Scatter toolbar button).
+To reconnect a built-in template with these menu commands or toolbar buttons, delete (or remove) your customized template from your UFF.

 An important subset of graph templates are what are called “cloneable” templates.
 A cloneable template requires a very specific data arrangement in your worksheet or matrix; the idea being that if you have once created a complex arrangement between worksheet datasets, matrix objects, etc. and, for instance, layers or panels in your graph, then you shouldn't need to recreate this arrangement every time you want to recreate such a graph.
 Cloneable templates are identifiable in the Template Library by the presence of a “sheep” icon next to the template name or preview image.
 When the sheep icon is blue, a cloneable template is compatible with the current active workbook/matrix; when gray, the cloneable template is not compatible with the current active workbook/matrix.
 For more information, see the section on cloneable templates in Graph Template Basics in your Origin Help file.